 About Norma Logan

 Our organization’s name was chosen to honor the beautiful life and fighting spirit of Terri Brodeur, a mother of three young children and victim of breast cancer.
-Terri’s name is inextricably bound to that of Norma Logan, one of the founders of the Terri Brodeur Breast Cancer Foundation (TBF).
+Terri’s name is inextricably bound to that of Norma Logan, one of the founders of the Terri Brodeur Breast Cancer Foundation (TBBCF).

 What is Norma Logan’s Promise?